 205. Theory and Techniques of Teaching Exercise, Aerobics, and Weight Training (3).
-Pr., Sophomore standing or departmental approval.
+Pr., PE 200.

 A course designed to develop professional expertise in the organization and teaching of exercise, aerobics, and weight training classes.
 Emphasis is placed on body mechanics, diet, nutrition, and their relationship to exercise.
 Students are taught to evaluate fitness and body composition levels and prescribe programs to improve these levels.